frankliu197/Git-tutorial/GIT.md

 <img src="multiplication graph.png" alt="commiting while on the master branch">
 Now the master and GUI branch point to different commits, or different states of your code.

-Instead, we were to commit with the GUI branch instead, only the GUI branch will move forwards.
+Instead, you were to commit with the GUI branch instead, only the GUI branch will move forwards.
 <img src="gui pt 1.png" alt="commiting with the GUI branch">
 In this graph, the commits will diverge.
 In this case, the code in either branches are independent from each other: as in if you change a file in one branch, the files in other branches do not change.